Parents' Guide to Ben-Hur

 Our review:

 For families with teens who can appreciate classic filmmaking and who aren't upset by blood-soaked action sequences and tension, this stunning film is highly recommended.
 Winning 11 Academy Awards (including Best Picture, Best Director, Best Actor, and Best Supporting Actor), Ben-Hur was as much a phenomenon as it was a movie.
-The extraordinary achievement of its action sequences (made without the high-tech special effects so customary years later) was thought to be matched by the film's human drama, its emotional impact, and the luminous performances of the actors, directors, writers, and crew.
+The extraordinary achievement of its action sequences (made without the high-tech special effects that have become customary) was thought to be matched by the film's human drama, its emotional impact, and the luminous performances of the actors, directors, writers, and crew.
 Does it hold up?
-At almost four hours in length, it's slow at times; some of the acting feels mannered and stiff; and, with few exceptions, the characters are either very good or very bad -- no nuance here.
+At three-and-a-half hours long, it's slow at times; some of the acting feels mannered and stiff; and, with few exceptions, the characters are either very good or very bad—no nuance here.
 Still, it packs a punch.

 Movie Details